Bisrat306/fanscrm-tt/README.md

 2. Navigate to the project folder: `cd fanscrm-tt`
 3. Set up environment variables.
 4. Install the necessary modules: `npm install`
-5. To Run the application: `npm run dev` App will run on port `3000`
+5. To Run the application: `npm run start:dev` App will run on port `3000`

 # Swagger
 - The Swagger documentation can be found in - http://localhost:3000/api-docs